 Building an Efficient Data Science Pipeline with Kubeflow

 Unfortunately, just betting on a credible platform is not enough.
-Believe me, I speak from experience: Life gets easier once you adopt three guiding rules:
+I speak from experience when I tell you that life gets much easier once you adopt three guiding rules:

 - Make it functional — create reusable abstract functions/steps which can accept parameters.